Ukrainian refugee crisis: Poland

 The number of refugees arriving to Poland have been unparalleled in Europe.
 Modelling estimates show that by 1 April, Ukrainian people (including refugees but also those previously living in Poland) made up between 15% and 30% of the population of each of the major Polish cities.
 For example, Ukrainians accounted for 10% of the total population of Wrocław before the war and this figure had increased to 23% by April 2022.

 As of May 2025, there were almost 1 million Ukrainian refugees in Poland.
 The migration has resulted in a 50% rise in the population of Rzeszów, the largest city in south-eastern Poland.
 Warsaw's population has increased by 15%, Kraków's by 23%, and Gdańsk's by 34%.
 Ukrainian refugees have the legal right to reside and work across the European Union.
 They are also entitled to the same benefits as Poles, including health insurance, free public education, and child allowance.

 Less than a month after the invasion, the Polish government established the Aid Fund, run by Bank Gospodarstwa Krajowego, which funds all actions and programs aimed at assisting and integrating Ukrainian refugees.
 The European Investment Bank has made a €600 million loan to the Aid Fund, after authorizing an initial €2 billion loan in June.
 The fund is distributed by Bank Gospodarstwa Krajowego (BGK) to local governments and other public bodies that welcome and house Ukrainian migrants.

+In January 2025, Polish Prime Minister Donald Tusk supported proposals to reduce benefits for Ukrainian refugees in Poland.
+From 1 July 2026, Ukrainian refugees, including the elderly, were no longer provided with free refugee accommodation to encourage Ukrainians to return home after four years of support, or to support themselves financially.
+The cost of the support was estimated at 40 billion złoty (£8 billion).